Medicare CERT Audit Defense

 When responding to a CERT audit letter, ensuring full compliance with CMS’s request is important.
 But, equally important, if not more so, is ensuring that the response does not include any documents that the provider or carrier is not required to disclose.

-When representing providers, carriers, and other entities during Medicare CERT audits, we work closely with our clients to ensure that they provide the necessary documents – and only the necessary documents – to CMS.
+When representing providers, carriers, and other entities during Medicare CERT audits, we work closely with our clients to ensure that they provide the necessary documents – and only the necessary documents – to the CERT contractor from CMS.
 We also communicate with CMS on behalf of our clients, intervening in the audit process to help ensure that it does not result in unwarranted recoupment or refund demands.
 While it may be possible to challenge the outcome of a Medicare CERT audit after the fact, it is generally less time-consuming and more cost-effective to present an effective defense during the audit process.

 Assessing Risk Before, During, and After a Medicare CERT Audit

 Due to the potential negative outcomes of a Medicare CERT audit, it is important for companies and practices that are facing these audits to carefully assess their risk.
 This includes assessing their risk before, during, and after the audit.

 Once an audit letter has been received, it is important for the recipient to promptly conduct an internal Medicare billing compliance assessment.
 This assessment should be conducted in coordination with outside legal counsel to ensure that it is subject to the attorney-client privilege.
 The information gathered during this assessment will inform the subsequent steps the company or practice takes in response to CMS’s letter.